eldereal/grunt-oss-up/README.md

 ```
 A function that return a oss objectName by dest and src.
 Default return grunt task files' dest + files' name.
 There is another [example](https://github.com/marshalYuan/grunt-oss-up/issues/1)

+#### options.mime, options.meta, options.headers

+Optional.
+If set, they will be passed to [ali-oss sdk's put function](https://github.com/aliyun/oss-nodejs-sdk#putname-file-options)

 ### Usage Examples

 #### Default Options